Tim Long

 Tim Long (born June 14, 1969) is a comedy writer born in Brandon, Manitoba, Canada.
 Long calls Exeter, Ontario, his home town and has written for The Simpsons, Politically Incorrect, Spy magazine and the Late Show with David Letterman.
-Currently credited as a consulting producer on The Simpsons, Long was - until Season 20 - credited as an executive producer.
+Currently credited as a co-executive producer on The Simpsons, Long was – until Season 20 – credited as an executive producer.
 His work has also recently appeared in The New York Times and The New Yorker.
 He also wrote the episode "Mr Roboto" for YTV's Mr. Young.

-Long was also a consulting writer on The Simpsons Movie.
+Long was also a consulting writer on The Simpsons Movie (2007).

 He attended high school at South Huron District High School in Exeter, Ontario, Canada.

 Long graduated from University College at the University of Toronto with a major in English Literature and pursued graduate studies in English at Columbia University.
 He was an intern at Spy magazine under E. Graydon Carter before joining the staff of The David Letterman Show, where he wrote for three years, including one year as Head Writer.
 He has won five Emmy awards, and been nominated for eight others.